MartinBergstrom/MultichatTest/README.md

 You can choose to run client/server with gui or in console mode.

-For Client:
+For Client:\n
-Example cmd with gui:
+Example cmd with gui:\n
 java Client "ip-address" "portnummer" gui

 You can type what ever you want as third parameter, simply having a third will trigger gui mode.